John Boyden

 John Boyden (14 September 1936 – 21 September 2021) was a British classical music executive.
-After national service in Malaya he joined the staff of the Oxford Street HMV.
-Boyden then founded his own Philharmonic Records shop in Richmond and the record label John Boyden Recordings.
-By 1967 he was working with Paul Hamlyn at the Music for Pleasure joint venture with EMI, where he founded the Classics for Pleasure sub-label.
+After completing national service in Malaya, he joined the staff of the HMV store on Oxford Street.
+Boyden later founded his own business, Philharmonic Records, in Richmond, as well as the record label John Boyden Recordings.
+By 1967 he was working with Paul Hamlyn at the Music for Pleasure joint venture with EMI, where he established the Classics for Pleasure sub-label.

 In April 1975 Boyden was appointed managing director of the London Symphony Orchestra.
-He was fired in October after part of the board unsuccessfully attempted to remove chief conductor André Previn.
-Boyden afterwards wrote for Private Eye as their music correspondent, under the pseudonym Lunchtime O'Boulez.
-Boyden launched the Enigma Classics record label with Peter Whiteside in 1976, which was sold to WEA two years later.
-Boyden was disillusioned with the amount of post-production editing on classical music, and founded the New Queen's Hall Orchestra to produce music more in keeping with his ideals.
+He was dismissed in October after part of the board unsuccessfully attempted to remove chief conductor André Previn.
+Boyden subsequently wrote for Private Eye as its music correspondent under the pseudonym Lunchtime O'Boulez.
+In 1976 he launched the Enigma Classics record label with Peter Whiteside, which was sold to WEA two years later.
+Disillusioned with the extent of post-production editing in classical music, Boyden later founded the New Queen's Hall Orchestra to promote performances aligned with his musical ideals.

 Early life and career

 Boyden was born in Woolwich, London, on 14 September 1936.
-He was the son of Frank Boyden, a trumpet player in the London Philharmonic Orchestra, and his wife Agnes (née Yates).
+He was the son of Frank Boyden, a trumpet player in the London Philharmonic Orchestra, and his wife, Agnes (née Yates).
 Boyden was evacuated to Buckinghamshire at the age of four.
 He returned to London to attend Bloomfield Road Junior Mixed School in Woolwich, followed by grammar school.
-In later life Boyden took pride in his state school education, in a field dominated by those who had attended private schools.
-Boyden undertook his national service as a private in the Queen's Royal Regiment (West Surrey), on deployment in Malaya during the Emergency.
-While there he met and married the singer Belle Gonzalez.
-They both returned to England and married in 1957.
+In later life, Boyden took pride in his state school education in a field dominated by those educated at private schools.
+He undertook his national service as a private in the Queen's Royal Regiment (West Surrey), serving in Malaya during the Emergency.
+While stationed there he met the singer Belle Gonzalez, and they returned to England and married in 1957.

-From the age of 20 Boyden worked at the HMV music shop in Oxford Street, London.
-He left to found Philharmonic Records, a shop in Richmond, London, and (with Gonzalez) was running a record shop in Connaught Street, Bayswater in 1965.
-After learning how to edit master tapes he set up John Boyden Recordings as a record label.
+From the age of 20, Boyden worked at the HMV music shop on Oxford Street, London.
+He left to found Philharmonic Records, a shop in Richmond, London, and, with Gonzalez, was running a record shop in Connaught Street, Bayswater, in 1965.
+After learning how to edit master tapes, he set up John Boyden Recordings as a record label.
 In 1967 he joined the Music for Pleasure label, a joint venture between EMI and publisher Paul Hamlyn to repackage and sell recordings.
-After his marriage to Gonzalez was dissolved Boyden married, in 1968, Betty Gilbert.
-They would remain together until her death in 2011 and they had two sons.
+After his marriage to Gonzalez was dissolved, Boyden married Betty Gilbert in 1968.
+They remained together until her death in 2011 and had two sons.

-Boyden created Classics for Pleasure as a sub-label in 1970 and acted as its product director and producer; the sub-label sold 4 million copies in the following 4 years.
-Classics for Pleasure, whose records sold at low prices, did much to promote classical music to the general public.
+Boyden created Classics for Pleasure as a sub-label in 1970 and acted as its product director and producer; the sub-label sold four million copies in the following four years.
+Classics for Pleasure, whose records were sold at low prices, played a significant role in promoting classical music to the general public.